 North Pacific right whales were severely depleted by commercial whaling and are now among the world's most endangered mammals.
-Two populations are thought to survive, one in the western North Pacific off Russia and the other in the eastern North Pacific off Alaska.
+Two populations are thought to survive: one in the western North Pacific off of Russia, and the other in the eastern North Pacific off Alaska and coastal North America.
 The status of both populations is poorly known.
-The western population is thought to number in the low hundreds although reliable information to support that estimate has not been published.
+The western population is thought to number in the low hundreds although reliable information to support that estimate is limited (Allan and Angliss 2014).
 The eastern population appears to number a few tens of animals, making it the most endangered marine mammal population in U.S. waters and perhaps the most endangered large whale population in the world (Wade et al 2010).

 Prior to commercial whaling, there were likely over 20,000 right whales in the North Pacific.
 Intensive whaling in the mid- to late 1800s nearly eliminated them before hunting of right whales was prohibited by international convention in 1935.
 The population apparently began to recover in the mid-1900s, but in the 1960s illegal Soviet whaling killed an estimated 681 right whales in the North Pacific and adjacent Okhotsk and Bering Seas (Ivashchenko et al. 2009 and 2013).
-This catch in the northern Gulf of Alaska and southeast Bering Sea virtually eliminated the population.
-Between the late 1960s and the mid-1990s sightings of right whales in the eastern North Pacific were rare, widely scattered, and almost always involved solitary animals.
-Then, in the summer of 1996, a group of four animals was reported in the southeastern Bering Sea.
-Each year since then, the National Marine Fisheries Service has undertaken aerial, shipboard, and/or acoustic surveys of the area during the summer.
+This catch in the northern Gulf of Alaska and southeast Bering Sea virtually eliminated the eastern population.
+Between the late 1960s and the mid-1990s sightings of right whales in the eastern North Pacific were rare, widely scattered, and almost always of solitary animals.
+Then, in the summer of 1996, a group of four animals was reported in the southeastern Bering Sea (Goddard and Rugh 1998).
+Each year since then, the National Marine Fisheries Service has undertaken aerial, shipboard, and/or acoustic surveys of this area during the summer to assess their status.